fulldecent/blog.phor.net/_posts/2011-02-02-surveys-and-statistics-quiz.md

 ---
 title: "Surveys and statistics quiz"
 tags:
-  - goodfind
+  - good-find
   - youhearditherefirst
 old-link: https://fulldecent.blogspot.com/2011/02/surveys-and-statistics-quiz.html
 ---
 Today at the office, I am working on a survey of our franchises and compiling the data into something meaningful—about 40 pages of analysis.
 For inspiration, I am seeking other reports that describe the responses of large surveys (please let me know if you can recommend any good ones).
 I am particularly interested in the format that information is presented.
 In the midst of this, I present: